The ultimate guide to the most secure messaging apps in 2025

 • ISO 27001 certification

-• SOC2 & SOC3 certified
+• SOC2 and SOC3 certified

-• PCI DSS Level 1 certified
+• PCI DSS Level 1 compliance

-Top 6 open source secure messaging apps
+Top 6 open-source secure messaging apps

 1. Wire